18F/content-guide/_pages/our-approach/be-concise.md

 Instead of:

-> Due to privacy and logistical considerations, passes cannot be replaced if lost or stolen; a new Paper Voucher must be accessed by going to the [everykidinapark.gov](https://everykidinapark.gov/) website and completing the same activities to obtain a new Paper Voucher.
+> Due to privacy and logistical considerations, passes cannot be replaced if lost or stolen; a new Paper Voucher must be accessed by going to our website and completing the same activities to obtain a new Paper Voucher.

 Use:

 > Unfortunately, we can’t replace lost or stolen passes.
-Get a new pass by visiting [everykidinapark.gov](https://everykidinapark.gov/) and signing up again.
+Get a new pass by visiting our website and signing up again.